Plantify-499/Planrify/README.md

 ## Description

-Plantify is a machine learning project that uses TensorFlow to identify different species of plants.
+Plantify is a machine learning project that uses TensorFlow to identify different species of plants (Basil-Lemon-Mango).

 ## Installation